-Today we read about Joseph and his coach of many colors, son of Jacob and one that rises to power in Egypt.
+Today for Advent, we read about Joseph and his coach of many colors, son of Jacob and one that rises to power in Egypt.
 Think about it, Joseph had a purpose and if he had stopped trusting God when he was bullied by his brothers, sold to Potiphar, or even when there was famine throughout the land – our story today would look very different.
 But just because he could only see the paragraph God was writing at the moment, didn’t cause him to lose faith.

 God’s blessing was over him the entire time and because of Joseph’s faithfulness – the line of David was perfected for a baby to be born to save the world.